mattburnett-repo/mattburnett-repo/README.md

 Since then I have followed interests that pursue the idea of capturing, processing and presenting information.
 For 15 years I worked as a developer during the Web 1.0 era, in the US government space.
 I ended up taking a break from that to pursue other interests, and after a relocation to Berlin I upskilled a few years ago to the current web development technologies.

 Recently I have contributed to open source projects such as [Resonate.coop](https://github.com/resonatecoop/) and [Activist.org](https://github.com/activist-org).
 For Resonate.coop I implmented a complete testing process.
-For Activist.org I currently work on the porject's open issues to implement new functionality from frontend to backend.
+For Activist.org I currently work on the project's open issues to implement new functionality, from frontend to backend.

 My main interest is in making things that are useful, and making things that already exist better.